evoWeb/store_finder/Documentation/Configuration/EventListener/Index.rst

 Radius not automatically detected
 ---------------------------------

-If you use a custom location loading mechanism, the location::distance property will be emtpy.
-Atleast if you do not fill them on your own.
+If you use a custom location loading mechanism, the location::distance property will be empty.
+At least if you do not fill them on your own.
 In case the distance is empty the default zoom level detection has nothing to work with.
 In this case, you need to set the zoom level in the template OR the radius in TypoScript

 ..  code-block:: typoscript
     :caption: EXT:my_extension/Configuration/TypoScript/setup.typoscript